ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 * _Whether to Enable or Disable Revisions_.
-   * If the Revisions feature is **Enabled** for a collection, creating, modifying, or deleting any document of this collection will trigger the automatic Creation of a new document revision and optionally the Purging of existing revisions for the document.
+   * If the Revisions feature is **Enabled** for a collection, creating, modifying, or deleting any document from this collection will trigger the automatic creation of a new document revision and optionally the Purging of existing revisions for the document.
    * If the Revisions feature is **Disabled** for a collection, RavenDB will **not**